zelaneroz/baybai-cs-ia/readme.md

 # Baybai - Baybayin Script Learning App
-*This project was submitted as part of the requirements for completion for Computer Science HL May 2024 for the International Baccalaureate Diploma.
-Ma*
+*This project was submitted in partial fulfillment of the requirements for Computer Science HL in the May 2024 session of the International Baccalaureate Diploma Programme, receiving a score of 31/34.*

 Baybai is a mobile application designed to teach and revive **Baybayin**, the pre-colonial writing system of the Philippines.
 The app provides a comprehensive learning experience for students and enthusiasts of the Baybayin script, featuring flashcards, a translator, and a social network for collaborative learning.
 The application was developed using Python, KivyMD, and SQLite.